 This one’s not so much a music suggestion, more something to create.

 We have our own mN Friday playlist that we all add songs to, so whatever your Friday mood might be, it’s a great way to get everyone involved.
 Colleagues, friends, family - it works across the board.

-Ours is a seriously eclectic mix of early 2000s pop and hip hop, eighties disco and everything in between.
+Ours is an eclectic mix of early 2000s pop and hip hop, eighties disco and everything in between.